-G4.2.1.
-The presence of a Banned Substance and/or its Metabolites or Markers in a Horse's Sample
+G4.2.1 The presence of a Banned Substance and/or its Metabolites or Markers in a Horse's Sample

-- G4.2.1.1.
+G4.2.1.1.
 It is each Person Responsible's personal duty to ensure that no Banned Substance is present in the Horse's body.
-Persons Responsible are responsible for any Banned Substance found to be present in their Horse's Samples, even though their Support Personnel will be considered additionally responsible under Articles 4.2.2 4.2.8 below where the circumstances so warrant.
-It is not necessary that intent, fault, negligence or knowing Use be demonstrated in order to establish an EAD Rule violation under Article 4.2.1. - G4.2.1.2.
-Sufficient proof of an EAD Rule violation under Article 4.2.1 is established by either of the following: (i) presence of a Banned Substance and/or its Metabolites or Markers in the Horse's A-Sample where the Person Responsible waives analysis of the B-Sample and the B-Sample is not analysed; or, (ii) where the Horse's B-Sample is analysed and the analysis of the Horse's B-Sample confirms the presence of the Banned Substance and/or its Metabolites or Markers found in the Horse's A-Sample.
-An Adverse Analytical Finding may be established by a positive blood or urine Sample. - G4.2.1.3.
-Excepting those Banned Substances for which a quantitative threshold is specifically identified in the Equine Prohibited Substances List, the presence of any quantity of a Banned Substance and/or its Metabolites or Markers in a Horse's Sample shall constitute an EAD Rule violation. - G4.2.1.4.
+Persons Responsible are responsible for any Banned Substance found to be present in their Horse's Samples, even though their Support Personnel will be considered additionally responsible under Articles 4.2.2 - 4.2.8 below where the circumstances so warrant.
+It is not necessary that intent, fault, negligence or knowing Use be demonstrated in order to establish an EAD Rule violation under Article 4.2.1.

+G4.2.1.2.
+Sufficient proof of an EAD Rule violation under Article 4.2.1 is established by either of the following: (i) presence of a Banned Substance and/or its Metabolites or Markers in the Horse's A-Sample where the Person Responsible waives analysis of the B-Sample and the B-Sample is not analysed; or, (ii) where the Horse's B-Sample is analysed and the analysis of the Horse's B-Sample confirms the presence of the Banned Substance and/or its Metabolites or Markers between the Horse's A-Sample is analysed of the Horse's B-Sample confirms the presence of the Banned Substance and/or its Metabolites or Markers found in the Horse's A-Sample.
+An Adverse Analytical Finding may be established by a positive blood or urine Sample.

+G4.2.1.3.
+Excepting those Banned Substances for which a quantitative threshold is specifically identified in the Equine Prohibited Substances List, the presence of any quantity of a Banned Substance and/or its Metabolites or Markers in a Horse's Sample shall constitute an EAD Rule violation.

+G4.2.1.4.
 As an exception to the general rule of Article 4.2.1, the Equine Prohibited Substances List or the FEI Standard for Laboratories may establish special criteria for the evaluation of Banned Substances that can also be produced endogenously.

-G4.2.2.
+G4.2.1.5.
 Use or Attempted Use of a Banned Substance or a Banned Method